reduxjs/redux/docs/usage/WritingCustomMiddleware.md

 ## Next Steps

-If you haven't yet, take a look at [the Middleware section in Understanding Redux](../understanding/history-and-design/middleware.md) to understand how middleware works below the hood.
+If you haven't yet, take a look at [the Middleware section in Understanding Redux](../understanding/history-and-design/middleware.md) to understand how middleware works under the hood.